pixelbyaj/sitePage/README.md

 ## License

 ### Open source license
-If you are creating an open source application under a license compatible with the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html), you may use sitePage under the terms of the GPLv3.
+If you are creating an open source application under a license compatible with the [MIT](https://mit-license.org/), you may use sitePage under the terms of the MIT.

 **The credit comments in the JavaScript and CSS files should be kept intact** (even after combination or minification)